Jen Dantas

 - Discover what to do in Lake Nona!
 Explore attractions, restaurants, events, and leisure options in this innovative Orlando neighborhood.
 Learn more now!

-Often called a “smart city with a soul,” Lake Nona combines technology, innovation and community uniquely.
+Known as “smart city with soul”, Lake Nona balances technology, innovation and community like few destinations.

 Families with Children